jesse-rr/G.L.O.S.S.A.R.Y/GAME-DESIGN-DOCUMENT.md

 ## The Shadow

 * No defined identity.
+(No Base Class)
 * Seeks covenant to become "someone."
-* Has no base class — Covenant defines playstyle.
-* Progression tied to Glossary, not XP.
+* Progression is tied to its glossary - Death = Restart glossary.

 ---

 # 5. Combat System – “Living Language”

-Turn-Based Symbol Construction System.
+- Turn-Based Symbol Construction System.

-Each turn you receive random **Runes**.
+- Each turn you receive/draw random **Runes** - up to 7 in hand.

 Example Runes: